SUCCESSION PLANNING

 How succession planning is implemented

-1. Within 5 business days appoint an internal CEO according to the following line of succession:
+1. Within 5 business days appoint an internal CEO according to the following

 a. chief operating officer (COO) of organization